ivarref/yoltq/README.md

 [tx-report-queue](https://docs.datomic.com/on-prem/clojure/index.html#datomic.api/tx-report-queue)
 and responding to changes.
 This means that yoltq will respond and process newly created queue jobs fairly quickly.
-This also means that queue jobs in status `:init` will almost always* be processed without any type of backoff.
+This also means that queue jobs in status `:init` will almost always be processed without any type of backoff*.

 This pool also schedules polling jobs that will regularly check for various statuses: